What are the core differences between `macro` tags and `include` tags in terms of variable scope and code reuse?

-As an experienced website operations expert, I have a deep understanding of the powerful functions and content operation strategies of AnQiCMS (AnQi CMS).The Anqi CMS, with its efficient architecture based on the Go language, flexible content model, and SEO-friendly support, has become the preferred tool for many small and medium-sized enterprises and content operation teams.macroTags andincludeLabels are two powerful tools to achieve this goal.
+As an experienced website operations expert, I have a deep understanding of the powerful functions and content operation strategies of AnQiCMS (AnQi CMS).AnQi CMS, with its efficient architecture based on the Go language, flexible content model, and friendly SEO support, has become the preferred tool for many small and medium-sized enterprises and content operation teams.In template development, how to efficiently and safely reuse code is the key to improving operational efficiency, andmacrowith the tag andincludeLabels are the two great tools to achieve this goal.

 includeLabels: 'Legos' for template assembly.

-Imagine that your website has many pages, which all share some common elements, such as the header, footer, or sidebar.This part of the code is often fixed and unchanged, or differs only in a few places.includeLabels are like pre-assembled Lego bricks that allow you to directly insert these independent function modules into any template file you need.
+Imagine that your website has many pages, and they all share some common elements, such as the header (Header), footer (Footer), or sidebar (Sidebar).These parts of the code are often fixed or only slightly different in a few places.
+At this time,includeLabels are like pre-fabricated Lego blocks, allowing you to directly insert these independent functional modules into any required template file.

-Withincludeis different from the direct embedding of “macroLabels are more like a 'template function' or 'code factory'.It allows you to define a reusable code snippet with parameters, which can then be "generated" into different HTML content by passing in different data as needed.This is particularly powerful when it is necessary to display different data in the same structure, such as each product card in a product list, each article summary in an article list.
+withincludeDirectly embedded is different,macroThe label is more like a 'template function' or 'code factory'.It allows you to define a parameterized, reusable code snippet that can then be used to generate different HTML content as needed.This is especially powerful when it is necessary to display different data in the same structure, such as each product card in a product list, each article summary in an article list.

-For example, suppose you need to display an article list on multiple pages, with each list item having the same layout and style, but different content.
-In this case, you can define amacroProcess the rendering of a single article item:
+For example, suppose you need to display an article list on multiple pages, with the same layout and style for each list item, but different content displayed for each article.
+In this case, you can define amacroRender a single article item:

 {# 定义在单独的文件如:archive.helper中 #}